albertvisser/hotkeys/readme.rst

 ------------

 - Python
-- PyQt4 for the current (Python 3) version
+- PyQt4 for the GUI part
-- wxPython for the previous version (not up to date with the latest developments)
 - the built in csv module for creating and reading the csv files